Professional Computing Practice

 - OtherDetails -

-Stable broadband connection required to access online learning materials and live chat sessions / recordings.(note: mobile broadband users may have difficulties participating in live chat sessions)
+Stable broadband connection required to access online learning materials and live chat sessions/recordings.(note: mobile broadband users may have difficulties participating in live chat sessions)

 This subject is an introduction to computing ethics, law and marketing.
 It is intended for CSIT students who have not studied business principles, or who have little work experience in industry.
-The degree provides a survival kit for CSIT graduates entering the workforce.
+The subject provides a survival kit for CSIT graduates entering the workforce.
 During this subject, you should consider computing ethical issues, such as information privacy, computer crime, computer terrorism.
-During this degree, you should also consider the international legal framework available to protect software system development.
+During this subject, you should also consider the international legal framework available to protect software system development.
 This includes non-disclosure agreements, employment contracts, intellectual property law (copyright, patent, licensing, royalties), trademarks and warranty disclaimers.
 Additionally, you should examine the marketing of a software system development, involving SWOT analysis and action plan.

 - Discussion Board Participation (10%)